Daethyra/Build-RAGAI/docs/Custom-GPT-Uploadable_Knowledge_Base/Assistant_Architect/5-LangSmith-Guide-End2End_Examples.md

 It lets you debug, test, evaluate, and monitor chains and intelligent agents built on any LLM framework and seamlessly integrates with LangChain, the go-to open source framework for building with LLMs.
 - LangSmith is developed by LangChain, the company behind the open source LangChain framework.

-## Get started: Installation and setup
+## Get started: Installation and Enable tracing
 If you already use LangChain, you can connect to LangSmith in a few steps:

 1. Create a LangSmith account using one of the supported login methods.